framasoft/ert/INSTALL.md

 The only two mandatory settings are `rev_dir` and `ethercalc_url`.
 EthercalcRevisionTool won't start if you don't set it!

+`prefix` is important too: if you want EthercalcRevisionTool to be reachable with `https://calc.example.org/ert`, you need to set `prefix` to `/ert`.

 ## Init files

 ### InitV